-With over 200 ranking factor, how can we possibly know what they all are?
+With over 200 ranking factors, how can we possibly know what they all are?
 Well, sometimes we need to research and find people of knowledge to help us.
 Today you are in luck as I have done this for you, simply check out this awesome post showcasing the 200 Google Ranking Factors created by Brian Dean.

 The goal of this article is to give you those 12 most important SEO tips to make sure your content has the potential to rank high in search engines.
 Focus on these primary SEO tips and you should see an improvement in the volume of traffic to your business website.

 Page speed is one of the most important SEO ranking factors.
 I am sure you have been to a website that loads super slow and probably exit the website as it's simply taking too long to load.